extemporelang/extemporelang.github.io/_docs/guides/common-lisp-music.md

 ---
-title: common-lisp-music
+title: "Common Lisp Music"-style example
 ---

-# "Common Lisp Music"-style example {#common-lisp-music-style-example}

-Note

-This was originally a post by Andy on the Extempore mailing

-:   list, suggestions/feedback welcome!
+Here's an example of how to do [CLM](https://ccrma.stanford.edu/software/clm/)-style musicmaking in Extempore.

-First, we load in the DSP library
+First, we load in the DSP library:

 ~~~~ sourceCode
 (sys:load "libs/core/audio_dsp.xtm")
 ~~~~

-First, we need a *master* dsp callback.
+We need a *master* DSP callback.
 We can call it whatever we like, but by convention we call it `dsp`.
 It's type **must** be `[float,float,i64,i64,float*]*`

 ~~~~ sourceCode